shubhamdawande/Poetry-Generator/README.md

--> A shakespear style sonnets generator model built using Deep LSTM network -> Model is deeployed using a Flask API
+-> A shakespear style sonnets generator model built using deep LSTM network with 3 hidden layers
+-> Model is deployed using a Flask API